natefinch/go-quickstart/server/README.md

-# who
+# my-server

-Who is an identity provider written in Go.
+This is a default readme for your project.